Cactus and Cockpits

 Now of course we had to do some research when we made it home safely!
 Turns out Dylan was misinformed and Alligators are actually one of the reptiles that are the most protective of their young...oops!
 We also learned that the average size of a breeding female is around 6 feet.
 However, we made it past with no incident except for the terror of hearing a large Alligator jump into the water and wondering how close we actually got to meeting her.
 Yikes!

 The following Monday was my Mom's 60th birthday, and I wanted to do something special in her memory.
 I found a farm with Highland Cows that allowed RVs to visit, through a program called Harvest Hosts .
-We decided to take advantage of our newfound freedom and fit in a trip to the Highland Cow Farm even though we would arrive our next destination on a weekday.
+We decided to take advantage of our newfound freedom and fit in a trip to the Highland Cow Farm even though we would arrive at our next destination on a weekday.

-Wait, we're in Central Time now?
+e Wait, we're in Central Time now?

 Sand Pond Campground in Ebro, FL; February 2025